bened-h/show-random-image/README.md

-# show-random-image
+# show-random-image(s)
-displays a slideshow of all images in a chosen filepath in random order.
+displays a slideshow of images in a chosen filepath (incl. subpaths) in random order.

 uses module pygame.